Checkout Enablement

 Because XCE is a third party dependency, we do not want to adversely affect the customer checkout journey.
 To that end, we strongly recommend that partners integrate our widget using the following practices:

-• Use onSet promise in the set signal layer to wait for a response and control the user experience after.
+* Use `onSet` promise in the set signal layer to wait for a response and control the user experience after.

-• If onSet promise resolves then we can disable the Checkout Button to wait for users to select an insurance option from the widget.
+* If `onSet` promise resolves then we can disable the Checkout Button to wait for users to select an insurance option from the widget.

-• If onSet promise catches an error then we shouldn't disable the Checkout Button to avoid affecting the user checkout flow.
-Note: Any time the request fails you can expect Signals to throw an error so you can catch it and react to it.
+**Note**: Any time the request fails you can expect `onSet` to throw an error so you can catch it and react to it.

-• If the onSet is never called that means there was an issue loading the script.
+* If the `onSet` is never called that means there was an issue loading the script.
 As long as the Checkout Button is enabled by default this should not cause an issue.